MakanAKaregar/ntrip2snr/README.md

 The BNC compiled code is available at: https://igs.bkg.bund.de/ntrip/bnc

-I tested the v2.12.18 static for OpenSUSE, Ubuntu, Debian and Raspbian.
+I tested Code Executable "v2.12.18 static" for OpenSUSE, Ubuntu, Debian and Raspbian.

 This example converts 1 min RTCM streams to RINEX 3 files and then to SNR-ready files to be used for real-time processing.